bryanjswift/ticket-evolution-reddit-challenge/README.md

 - [ ] When the user scrolls to the bottom of the page, load the next page of images
 - [ ] Allow the user to download all images currently being displayed

+## Response

+It's ugly and I was trying to not spend _tons_ of time on it since it was meant to be an hour long challenge.
+But two and a half hours later here we are.

 # Create React App Generated README :point_down:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).